-Thomas Bieler, a professor of chemical engineering and materials science at Michigan State University, has been named a fellow of The Minerals, Metals and Materials Society, or TMS.
+Thomas Bieler, a professor of chemical engineering and materials science at Michigan State University, has been named a Fellow of The Minerals, Metals and Materials Society (TMS).
 The honor is presented to less than 1 percent of the 13,000 members.
-There are currently less than 100 active fellows in society.
+There are currently less than 100 active fellows in the society.

-“It reflects the high respect Dr. Bieler enjoys with his colleagues in the scientific community,” Morelli said.
+“It reflects the high respect Dr. Bieler enjoys with his colleagues in the scientific community,” Morelli added.

 Bieler said he shares the honor with his mentors, colleagues, and students.

 “Outside of MSU, sabbatical mentors Lee Semiatin and Dierk Raabe, and colleagues such as Tae-Kyu Lee have provided timely opportunities,” Bieler noted.
 “Within MSU, K.N.
 Subramanian, Marty Crimp, Carl Boehlert, and Philip Eisenlohr and our students have enabled successful research.”